-The best text editors make it easy to code without formatting issues corrupting it.
+The best text editors make it easy to code accurately and correctly without formatting issues corrupting it.

 This is especially when most people new to programming learn the hard way that their first choice for coding causes problems with the code itself, such as not properly displaying formatting.

 At their heart the best text editors shouldn't just be simple but also functional and good to work with.
 It doesn't matter whether you're coding with Linux, on a Mac, or a Windows PC, a text editor should be easy to use and do the job the way it was intended to be done.